craftcms/shopify/README.md

 #### `options`

 Options are stored as a blob of JSON, and only intended for use in a template in conjunction with a loaded product.
-You may have better results using [the `.search()` param](https://craftcms.com/docs/4.x/searching.html#development).
+You may see better results using [the `.search()` param](https://craftcms.com/docs/4.x/searching.html#development).

 ```twig
 {# Find products that use a "color" option: #}